A unifying approach to diffusive transport in annealed heterogeneous media: Modulation statistics from renewal counting process

+with $\sigma$ being the typical lengthscale of displacements.
+This establishes a clear reframing of the CTRW as a RMGP. }

 We are interested in finding the expectation and covariance of random modulations $J(t)$ that are required to describe the random position up to the fourth moment.
-We recall that $J(t) = J(i\delta)$ is the number of jumps in the time interval $(\delta(i-1),\delta i)$.
 It is easier to start from the number $\N(t)$ of jumps performed up to time $t$ whereas the random modulations can then be obtained as

 Note that the concept of operational time $S(t)$ is very close to the number of jumps upon multiplication by the duration $T$ of a single jump $S(t)=\N(t)T$.
 While the simulations are performed in discrete time, we derive the statistical properties of random modulations in the continuous-time framework.
 For conciseness we use the notation $J(t)$ throughout this section keeping in mind that $J(t)$ depends on $\delta$.